CognitiveNeuroUnit-MNI/CNU-information/desk-assignment/README.md

 # Desk Assignment for the 251-254-247 Areas

-This repository contains the the current official desk assignment in a static image format, and the editable template (powerpoint/google slides) to update the desk assignment each semester.
+This repository contains the the current official desk assignment in a static image format, and the editable template to update the desk assignment each semester.

+##
+The template/ directory contains a modifiable powerpoint document to edit and update desk assignments when trainees come and go.

+This powerpoint cannot be viewed and edited from Github on the browser.
+Simply click on the file and hit Download or View Raw to download it to your computer and make the edits.
+Export the slides as JPG or PNG before uploading them to the repository so everyone can see the updates.